erusseil/HPTLC_extractor/README.md

 This will result in the creation of well structured storage files.
 However, it requires standard HPTLC procedures and does not allow anything else.

-If you want to visualize some csv files you can run:
+If you want to visualize some json files you can run:
 ```sh
 python -c "import hptlc; hptlc.show_curve()"
 ```